 Students will explore topics such as software security, secure programming, network security, cryptography and virtual machines.
 Students will study cyber security history and the legal discourse surrounding the field.

-Prerequisite: CSCI 102 and CSCI 157; or CSCI 211.
+Prerequisite: CSCI 102 and CSCI 157 or CIS 301; or CSCI 211; and 45 credits; or consent of department chair

 Offered: Fall, Spring.